Nde-Code/nde-shortener/README.md

 ### **`main`**

 Specifies the **entry point** of your Worker script.
-This is the file that exports your main fetch handler — for example, `main.ts` or `index.js`.
+This is the file that exports your main fetch handler.

 ### **`compatibility_date`**

 Locks your Worker to a specific version of the Cloudflare Workers runtime.
 This ensures your code continues to work as expected, even if Cloudflare updates the runtime.

+### **`preview_urls`**

+It’s used to create a previewable URL.
+That’s a feature in Cloudflare Workers, but it’s not really useful for a small project.
+Feel free to take a look at: (https://developers.cloudflare.com/workers/configuration/previews/)[https://developers.cloudflare.com/workers/configuration/previews/]

 ## Observability: